gjpelletier/get_glorys/README.md

 4) During execution you sould see the progress of each daily file that is extracted during the period of interest from beginning to end.
 Each nc file name has the format glorys_yyyy_MM_dd.nc to indicate the date stamp

-This python script uses the manual dictionary method that is described at the following Web page: https://help.marine.copernicus.eu/en/articles/5211063-how-to-use-the-motuclient-within-python-environment
+These script use the manual dictionary method that is described at the following Web page: https://help.marine.copernicus.eu/en/articles/5211063-how-to-use-the-motuclient-within-python-environment
 - - -
 Notes for installing motuclient if you have not yet installed it: